KeychainMDIP/feathercoin-docker/README.md

 # feathercoin-docker

-Builds a Feathercoin full node in a docker container that is  pushed to DockerHub for keychain's Multi Dimensional Identity Protocol (MDIP)
+Builds a Feathercoin full node in a docker container that is pushed to dockerhub for keychain's Multi Dimensional Identity Protocol (MDIP)